XueFuzhao/OpenMoE/README.md

 ## Model Weights
-Currently, three models are released in total, OpenMoE-base, OpenMoE-8B(and its chat version), and OpenMoE-34B(intermediate checkpoint at 200B tokens).
+Currently, three models are released in total: OpenMoE-base, OpenMoE-8B(and its chat version), and OpenMoE-34B(intermediate checkpoint at 200B tokens).

 We provide all these checkpoints on Huggingface(in pytorch) and Google Cloud Storage(in Jax).